Avicena Tech Corp.: Avicena will showcase the world's smallest 1Tbps optical transceiver at the SuperComputing Conference 2023 in Denver, CO

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20231114174210/en/

-LightBundle 3mm x 4mm ASIC in 16nm FinFET on test board showing LED array and metal ferrule (Photo: Business Wire)
+LightBundle 3mm x 4mm ASIC on test board showing LED array and metal ferrule (Photo: Business Wire)

 Artificial intelligence (AI) is driving an unprecedented surge in demand for compute and memory performance, driven by applications like ChatGPT based on large language models (LLMs).
 These sophisticated models have an insatiable appetite for computing power and fast access to large amounts of memory, resulting in an urgent and growing demand for much higher density low-power interconnects between Graphics Processing Units (GPUs) and high-bandwidth memory (HBM) modules.
 Today, HBM modules must be co-packaged with GPUs because the GPU-memory electrical interconnect is limited to just a few millimeters in length.
 Subsequent HBM generations will require IC shoreline densities in the range of 10Tbps/mm or more.
 Conventional optical interconnects based on VCSELs or Silicon Photonics (SiPh) promise to extend the interconnect reach but struggle to meet size, bandwidth density, power, latency, operating temperature, and cost requirements.
 By contrast, Avicena's microLED-based LightBundle interconnects provide higher bandwidth density, much smaller size, much lower power and latency, and very low costs.